Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 \end{itemize} \end{itemize} The systems on which to perform the measurement, specified in \py{targets}, defaults to the state's entire system space.
 All other (unspecified) systems are discarded (traced over) in the course of performing the measurement.

-As hinted above, the operator(s) with which to perform the measurement are supplied to the \py{operators} argument in the form of a list of either \py{QuantumState} instances or SymPy matrices.
-The elements in this list would typically be a (complete) set of Kraus operators forming a positive operator-valued measure (POVM), a (complete) set of (orthogonal) projectors forming a projection-valued measure (PVM), or a set of observables constituting a complete basis for the relevant state space.\enlargethispage{-\baselineskip}
+As hinted above, the measurement operator(s) are supplied to the \py{operators} argument in the form of a list of \py{QuantumState} instances, SymPy matrices, or NumPy arrays.
+The elements in this list would typically be a (complete) set of Kraus operators forming a positive operator-valued measure (POVM), a (complete) set of (orthogonal) projectors forming a projection-valued measure (PVM), or a set of observables constituting a complete basis for the relevant state space.\enlargethispage{-3\baselineskip}

 In the case where \py{operators} contains only a single item ($\Kraus$) and the current state ($\ket{\psi}$) is a vector form, the transformation of the state is in accordance with the rule

 when \py{observable} is \py{False}.
 In all other mutation cases, the post-measurement state is a matrix, even if the pre-measurement state was a vector.